thebeebs/Content/linuxing-in-london.md

 published: 2017/05/18 19:45:00
 updated: 2017/08/01 15:45:00
 ---
+<iframe src="https://spark.adobe.com/video/okTLxbsXp79ES/embed"  width="960" height="540" frameborder="0" allowfullscreen></iframe>

-On May, the 18 we ran a special evening of Microsoft and Open source software at Linuxing in London.
+On May, the 18th we ran a special evening of Microsoft and Open source software at Linuxing in London.

 There was a free bar and free food that we picked the tab up for.
 I say we, I mean the Azure team.
 Thanks, Chiggy.
 There were developers and enthusiasts from all spectrums of the Linux community in attendance.